bhufmann/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 ```

 Note:
-    - Toggle button, it will be replaced by previous selection
     - Extra query param are added to all data provider queries of `self` view when button active
+    - `self` DP will return different ActionDescriptor to clear query params and remove active thread filter

 -----------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------